FacerOfGod/website-la-norma/content/english/tickets/groupe-de-2-personnes-nz2.md

 ---
-title: Groupe de 2 Personnes
+title: Group of 2 People
 id: nz2
 group: Norma Zen
 price: 60
-info: Règlement sur place.  ⚠️**LE PRIX EST PAR PERSONNE**
+info: Payment on site. ⚠️ **THE PRICE IS PER PERSON**
 ---